lpavone-wn/url-shortener/README.md

 as part of the token generation to avoid conflicts, and remove the inefficient method of avoiding clashes by generating the token again if a token already exists in the repository.
+- A cache for frequently accessed URL's could be introduced to boost performance, with UrlService first reading from the cache before checking the UrlRepository.
 - Improve the UI.

 ## Testing